askmetoo/Freshdesk_LambdaFn/README.md

-# Folder structure for Lambda deployment using SAM CLI
+## Folder structure for Freshdesk Lambda deployment using SAM CLI

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.